How much does it cost to build a house in the UK in 2024?

 Whether your project is for a new house or an extension, it is advisable to set aside a contingency fund to cover unexpected costs.
 This should be at least 10% and ideally 15% of your total budget.
 You may get lucky and not need it, but the majority of building projects will encounter some costs which could not have been foreseen, so it’s important to have the finance in place to cover these eventualities.
 Otherwise, you may find you have to make compromises which you are not happy about, or your build project can quickly grind to a halt.

-For further guidance on preparing a budget for your self-build or extension project, contact an architect, and make your first step towards building your dream home.
+For further guidance on preparing a budget for your self-build or extension project, our advisors architect, and make your first step towards building your dream home.